ninanoo/PoR/README.md

 As we can see above, all other nodes except James own each candidate block corresponding to the sequence numbers where the chain was branched.<br/>
 The branched chains are synchronized by these blocks which caused each branching.<br/>
 James, who owns the current leader block of sequence number 67373, uses this block to issue the next authentication block.<br/>
-At this time, the entire header information, which corresponds to all following blocks from 67374 to 77292, is also bundled together with the authentication block.<br/>
+At this time, the entire header information, which corresponds to all following blocks from 67373 to 77372, is also bundled together with the authentication block.<br/>
 James's candidate chain is used as a reference chain for synchronization of branched chains.<br/>
 The header of any candidate block does not yet contain new ledgers and their authentication information, so it does not exceed 100 bytes.<br/>
-It was assumed that the candidate chain will be maintained at a number of approximately 10000 candidate blocks, so the total header information will not exceed 1 MB.<br/>
+The information about 10000 blocks, which are the total candidate blocks in any one node, does not exceed 1MB.<br/>
 Along with the new authentication block, the information of the reference chain also arrives at all other nodes in unspecified order.<br/>
 Each of those nodes compares the received reference chain with its own candidate chain.<br/>
 When any branched block is found in comparison with the reference chain, the nodes compare the cumulative relevance of those two blocks for each branch.<br/>